banwang27/multi-celltypes/ATACseq_pipeline/Mapping/README.md

 4. Use after_by_chr.sh then finishes this and produces the final file for peak calling.

-Please contact Fraser Lab at Stanford University for resulting SNP lists.
+Please contact Fraser Lab at Stanford University for SNP lists.
 This process is described in more detail in Agoglia et al. 2021.